Double Draw Poker Rules

 Ace to Five Lowball

-The best hand in any suit is A-2-3-4-5.
-Straights and flushes do not count form a hand.
+In Ace to Five Lowball, the best hand in any suit is A-2-3-4-5.
+Straights and Flushes do not count when forming a hand.

 Note: If a joker is used, it becomes the lowest card not present in the hand.

-In limit ace to five lowball, before the draw, an exposed card of 7 or under must be taken, and an exposed card higher than a 7 must be replaced after the deal has been completed.
+In limit ace to five lowball, before the draw, an exposed card of seven or under must be taken, and an exposed card higher than a seven must be replaced after the deal has been completed.
 This first exposed card is used as the burn card.
-Also in limit poker, check-raise is not permitted (unless the players are alerted that it is allowed).
+Also in limit poker, the check-raise is not permitted unless agreed amongst the players before the hand starts.

 Seven to Deuce Lowball

-Often known as Kansas City Lowball, this variation to the game is such that the worst poker hand wins the pot.
-This game has featured on the WSOP as an event such is the popularity.
-In this variation, straights and flushed do count and Aces are high only.
+Seven to Deuce Lowball is often known as Kansas City Lowball, a game in which the worst poker hand wins the pot.
+This game has featured on the WSOP as an event, such is the popularity.
+In this variation, Straights and Flushes do count and Aces are high only.

-Check-raise is allowed on any hand after the draw, and a 7 or better is not required to bet.
+Check-raise is allowed on any hand after the draw, and a seven or better is not required to bet.